dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Old behavior

-Check constraints with the same name were allowed to be declared and used.
+Check constraints with the same name were allowed to be declared and used on the same table.

 #### New behavior

-Explicitly configuring two check constraints with the same name will now result in an exception.
+Explicitly configuring two check constraints with the same name on the same table will now result in an exception.
 Check constraints created by a convention will be assigned a unique name.

 #### Why

-Most databases don't allow two check constraints with the same name to be created on the same table and some require them to be unique even across tables.
+Most databases don't allow two check constraints with the same name to be created on the same table, and some require them to be unique even across tables.
 This would result in exception being thrown when applying a migration.

 #### Mitigations

-In some cases valid check constraint names might be different due to this change.
-To specify the desired name explicitly call <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.CheckConstraintBuilder.HasName%2A>:
+In some cases, valid check constraint names might be different due to this change.
+To specify the desired name explicitly, call <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.CheckConstraintBuilder.HasName%2A>:

 ```csharp
 modelBuilder.Entity<MyEntity>().HasCheckConstraint("CK_Id", "Id > 0", c => c.HasName("CK_MyEntity_Id"));